0xadamm/man-z-bounce/README.md

 ## Usage

-Run the application with a CSV file containing email addresses:
+### Regular Validation (index.js)

+The standard method with control over how many emails to validate:

 ```bash
 node index.js path/to/your/file.csv [email_limit]
 ```

-Or place your CSV file in the `input` folder and run:
+Or if your file is in the `input` folder, simply use:

 ```bash
 node index.js filename.csv [email_limit]